 Even if you are planning on going swimming just a few times over the summer, this swim suit is so worth getting.
 It's not much more expensive than regular non-flotation swimsuits, and it offers sun protection as well.
 Surprisingly enough, our son loves wearing this thing and we never have an issue trying to get him to put it on.

-By the way if you’re curious, we have these reusable swim diapers.
-They’re SO much cheaper than disposable ones, especially because these are adjustable in size and we’ve been using them since Elliot was a baby.
+By the way if you're curious, we have these reusable swim diapers.
+They're SO much cheaper than disposable ones, especially because these are adjustable in size and we've been using them since our son was a baby.